aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/sysmon-ps.md

 - [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) by Microsoft
 - [Autorunsc Usage](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns#autorunsc-usage) by Microsoft
 - [sysmon-config](https://github.com/SwiftOnSecurity/sysmon-config) by SwiftOnSecurity on GitHub
+- [How To Easily Analyze Your Sysmon Logs](https://www.gigasheet.com/post/how-to-easily-analyze-your-sysmon-logs#:~:text=Start%20making%20some%20noise%20on,That's%20it.) by Syed Hasan on gigasheet

 ## Tasks
 - Create a PowerShell script that copies Sysmon to remote machines and install it